eddyerburgh/notes/docs/operating-systems/linux/memory-management.md

   kmem_bufctl_t free; /* first free object, if any */
 };
 ```

-"Slab descriptors are allocated either outside the slab in a general cache or inside the slab itself, at the beginning.
-The descriptor is stored inside the slab if the total size of the slab is sufficiently small, or if internal slack space is sufficient to hold the descriptor." {% cite lkd -l 248 %}

 The slab allocator creates new slabs with the `__get_free_pages()` function: